Law is not a shield

 From China Digital Space

-法律不是挡箭牌。 (Fǎlǜ bú shì dǎngjiànpái.): The law is not a shield.short-lived attempt at following the “jasmine revolutions” of the Middle East in early 2011, foreign journalists attempting to cover the activity were roughed up by police.
+In early 2011, foreign journalists attempting to cover short-lived Jasmine Revolution protests in China were roughed up by police.
 At a press conference, journalists asked which law they had violated.
 Foreign Ministry Spokesperson Jiang Yu’s reply went down in Chinese Internet history.
 The exchange, as translated by Human Rights in China: